Children we care for

-At the Virtual School we monitor the educational progress and attendance of all Children We Care For by West Sussex, providing advice and guidance to the adults working with and supporting those children.
+At the Virtual School we monitor the educational progress and attendance of all children we care for by providing advice and guidance to the adults working with and supporting those children and young people.

 The statutory guidance regarding the role of the designated teacher is available at GOV.UK.